 Common Wealth Charlotte is a nonprofit financial services organization serving the Charlotte area with a mission to help individuals and families achieve financial success.
 The organization was founded on the principle that financial guidance should be accessible regardless of income level, operating entirely fee-free to remove barriers to financial literacy and personal finance management.

 The organization appears legitimate and well-intentioned based on available website content.
 Primary limitations are geographic specificity (Charlotte area only) and the lack of published details about loan amounts, approval rates, or average counseling outcomes.
-The 0% interest loan program requires three prior counseling sessions, which may be a barrier for those seeking immediate emergency funds, though this requirement likely serves a protective financial education function.
+The advertised 0% interest to verify loan program requires three prior counseling sessions, which may be a barrier for those seeking immediate short-term funds, though this requirement likely serves a protective financial education function.